 - Received at least a bachelor’s degree

 - High achievement, outstanding leadership ability, and a clearly defined career interest with evidence of potential for professional accomplishment

 - Eligible candidates will have a limited exposure to Asia.
 Students who have significant experience in Asia or Asian Studies are NOT eligible for nomination.

-An International Institute committee will review applications, and will invite the most promising applicants for an interview in October.
+An International Institute committee will review applications, and invite the most promising applicants for an interview in October.
 All applicants will be informed of the results of the University of Michigan review by the end of October.
-The committee may select no more than three applicants to be nominated to the Luce Scholars Program.
+The committee will select no more than three applicants to be nominated to the Luce Scholars Program.
 All applicants will be informed of the results of the University of Michigan review by the end of October.
 Nominees will be forwarded to the Luce Foundation where they will enter the selection process at the Luce Scholars Program.